tandreae/ridiculous-story/chapter3.md

 Deadpool spun on his heel, dramatically shaking his finger.
 "Tsk, tsk, tsk.
 Do you, though?
 I mean, what about Robin?
 Or Nightwing?
 Or Batgirl?
 You got a whole bat-family, and don’t think I don’t know about Alfred.
 That dude is the unsung hero of your operation."

-Batman stepped forward, looming over Deadpool.
-"Tell me where the Joker is.
-Now."